ansegura7/Algorithms/README.md

 ## Author
 - Created by Andrés Segura-Tinoco
 - Created on May 17, 2019
-- Updated on Jul 11, 2021

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the <a href="https://github.com/ansegura7/Algorithms/blob/master/LICENSE">MIT license</a>.